 As you venture down south, you’ll find the Bantu speaking tribes of the Akamba, Meru and Embu.
 There’s a few Kikuyu, Asian, and European settlers who’ve all moved in during the last half century.

-Mount Kenya and its National Park with the Central Province (this mountain game park straddles both provinces).
+This province shares the glorious Mount Kenya and its National Park with the Central Province (this mountain game park straddles both provinces).
 It also shares the Lake Turkana with the Rift Valley.
 The remnant of Kenya’s endangered natural forest can be found in this area.
 These are the Mount Kenya natural forest and Marsabit natural forest.

 Eastern province hosts quite a number of wildlife game reserves and parks.
 Starting from the North we have the:

 - Sibiloi national park by the Lake Turkana.